Course Descriptions and Registration

 SPANISH 1ST YEAR - This class is designed for those who desire to speak and read Spanish.
 The class will study the history and culture of the people as well as learn the language.

 JOURNALISM II -YEARBOOK This course builds on the concepts learned in Journalism 1 as students learn the production and business side of journalism.
 Students will learn essential skills in design, editing, Edesign and production as they work on creating the TJHS’ yearbook.
 Students will learn interview techniques and photography/Photoshop skills.
 They will also be involved in advertising, selling, and distributing the yearbook.
 There will also be a training session through Herff Jones.
 Students must apply to be considered for this class.
-Pick up an application when the junior high counselors visit your school, or at 6th grade welcome night or visit TJHS website/counseling center/registration. or contact Mrs. Bey (dbey@tooeleschools.org) if you have any questions.
+Pick up an application when at 6th grade welcome night or visit TJHS website/counseling center/registration. or contact Mrs. Ware (kware@tooeleschools.org) if you have any questions.

 ENGLISH LANGUAGE DEVELOPMENT II Is an intensive course of communicative and academic English instruction.
 The course is designed for students identified as English Language Learners (ELLs) at the emergent levels of oral, reading and writing in English.